-This year saw 7 entries.
-However, this year favoured racing around the cans racing and consequently 3 entries from Finland, USA and Germany were in competition for winning the 2018 Challenge Cup.
-Once again Marionette showed her style and won with a quite big margin.
+This year saw 9 entries.
+However, this year favoured overnight racing and consequently 3 entries by Shane Kearns from Australia continued in his usual style by winning the 2019 Challenge Cup.

 Winner of the Challenge Cup